BreakfastMatt/DocumentationRepoTemplate/README.md

 <img src="Repository Files/CompanyLogo.png" alt="Company Logo" width="1080" height="320">

-Welcome to our documentation repository!
-This repository contains various types of documentation to help you understand and navigate our projects effectively.
+**Welcome to our documentation repository!
+This repository contains various types of documentation to help you understand and navigate our projects effectively.**

-## Table of Contents

-# My GitHub Documentation Repository

-Welcome to my documentation repository.
-Here's a list of available documentation files:

 ## Getting Started